krs8785/DHT-CAN/README.md

 1. Run the bootstrap server (/routingServer)
    Keep a note of the IP address of the server.
-2. Run few servers and start inserting/searching files (/NodeServer) Enter the IP address of the bootstrap to get connected.
+2. Run few NodeInstance servers and start inserting/searching files (/NodeServer) Enter the IP address of the bootstrap to get connected.

 <b> Distributed Hash Table </b>